Sammishahi/Hand-Written-Digit-Recognition/README.md

 ## 🙋‍♂️ Author
 **Sammi Kumar**
 GitHub: [@Sammishahi](https://github.com/Sammishahi)
 ---

-## 📜 License
-This project is licensed under the **MIT License** – feel free to use and modify it.

----

 ## 💡 Future Improvements
 - Add confusion matrix and classification report
 - Try deeper models like VGG16/ResNet
-- Add GUI or web app using Streamlit/Gradio